seanperera/MatLAB/README.md

 # MatLAB: Modern Engineering Challenge :bicyclist:

 MatLab is a cloud app :globe_with_meridians: that enables you to do basic mathematic calculations.
-The app :package: is developed to demonstrate modern engineering practices.
+The app is developed to demonstrate modern engineering practices.

 ## The Challenge
 Develop a basic backend application that’s easy to consume in a web or mobile application.
 Develop an application that provides functionality to add, subtract and multiply numbers and ensure correct functioning of these through automated (unit) testing.